Reviews and Comments

 I see no reason that we can't have more novels about them.

-Review of 'One Word Kill' on 'Storygraph'
+Review of 'Legion' on 'Storygraph'